Kapoorlabs-CAPED/NapaTrackMater/README.md

 2) If the cells had an intensity oscillation we can compute the frequency of such oscillation for each tracklet of the track by Fourier transforming the intensity over time.
 Check the [notebook](https://github.com/kapoorlab/NapaTrackMater/blob/main/examples/FrequencyOscillations.ipynb).

+## Example
+We provide an [example dataset](https://github.com/kapoorlab/NapaTrackMater/tree/main/examples/data) of C. elegans, click on the link provided in the txt file to obtain the tif files of the Raw, Segmentation and the Mask image.
+Create a local enviornment to run the example by downloading the tif files and putting them in the save directory along with the csv and xml files.
+We create this csv file using the Raw and Segmentation image using this [notebook](https://github.com/kapoorlab/NapaTrackMater/blob/main/examples/BTrackMateLocalization.ipynb) then we did the tracking via bTrackmate using the csv file to obtain the xml file in the save directory.
+To view the intensity oscillations we do not use a mask of the tissue surrounding the cells and obtain the intensity oscillation of all cells.

 ## Requirements

 - Python 3.9 and above.